zytzjx/hydradownload/README.md

 ### design

 check version and download:
-if version is same and file exist. return. if version is same and file not exist .  continue downloading if new version. delete all download file and continue downloading
+if version is same and file exist. return.
+if version is same and file does not  exist .  continue downloading
+if new version. delete all download file and continue downloading